 California boating law requires that all boats 16′ or more in length (except canoes and kayaks) carry one wearable life jacket for each person on board and one throwable device on the boat.
 The life jacket must be Coast Guard-approved and easily accessible to all the boat passengers.

 California law requires a boat operator to be at least 16 years old and possess a California Boater Card.
 This card is legally required to operate a vessel powered by a 15 hp or more motor.
 There are only two exceptions to this law:

 - A person 12 – 15 years old can operate a vessel with a 15+ hp motor if they’re supervised by a person at least 18 years old who has a California Boater Card.

 - There’s no age restriction for operating a sailboat under 30 ft. long or a dinghy used between a moored vessel and shore or between two moored vessels.

 If your boat is more than 8 feet long and has a motor, then it must be registered with the California DMV to legally operate on California’s waterways.
-Similar to your car, the DMV will issue registration stickers, a Certificate of Number, and a Certificate of Ownership once the boat is registered.
+Similar to your car, the DMV will issue registration stickers, a Certificate of Number, and a Certificate of Ownership.
 Your registration must be kept on board your vessel at all times, and your Certificate of Number must be affixed on both sides of the bow in 3″ block letters.

 All boats with motors must be equipped with a lanyard cutoff switch.
 The lanyard must be connected/attached to the person operating the vehicle.
 Like motor vehicles, the person operating the boat must have a legal Blood Alcohol Limit of less than 0.08% and not be intoxicated by any other drugs.
 Additionally, the operator must limit the boat’s speed to 5mph anytime they’re within 100 feet of a swimmer or 200 feet of shore, a swimming float, a diving platform, or a landing.